AdobeDocs/commerce-learn.en/help/merchant/introduction/3-1-product-types-options.md

 activity: use
 ---

-# Unit 3.1: Introduction to Commerce for business users
+# [!DNL Commerce] for business users - Product types

-In this unit:
+In this video:

 - Product types
 - Options for each product type